The bong is undoubtedly the most popular and loved smoking device in our history of cannabis use.

 J.C.
 Dombrowski is credited with the discovery of the oldest bong-like invention containing cannabis residue, which was found in Africa.

-These crude first bongs were made using lit coals placed in a bottle that was buried in the ground, and the cannabis was placed on top of the hot coals.
+The first bongs, these crude smoking devices were made using lit coals placed in a bottle that was buried in the ground, and the cannabis was placed on top of the hot coals.

-An underground duct that a considerable distance away from where the pipe lay below the ground lead to a mouth tube through which the smoke reached the mouth.
+An underground duct that was a considerable distance away from where the pipe lay below the ground lead to a mouth tube through which hearb was smoked.

-However, in Ethiopia, it was in a cave where the earliest known hand-held bongs were discovered between 1100 and 1400 CE.
+However, if we are looking for the first hand held bonngs like we know today then it is to Ethiopia we must go, it was here in a cave where the earliest known hand-held bongs were discovered dating from between 1100 and 1400 CE.

 Credit for photo: https://www.ancient-code.com/